You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 What is enthesitis-related arthritis?

-Enthesitis-related arthritis (ERA for short) is a type of childhood arthritis.
+Enthesitis-related arthritis (ERA) is one type of childhood arthritis.

-ERA tends to occur in late childhood or adolescence (8 to 15 years of age).
+ERA tends to occur in late childhood or adolescence (eight to 15 years of age).
 It is seen more often in boys than girls.

 ERA can be different from person to person.
 For some, it can be mild and run a short course.
 For others, it can be more severe and last a long time.
 Some people with ERA may be at risk for developing back inflammation in their adult years.